bartificer/programming-by-stealth/docs/_tidbits/tidbit11.md

 On Windows I'd recommend installing Microsoft's modern [Windows Terminal](https://apps.microsoft.com/detail/9n0dx20hk701?hl=en-us&gl=US) app for a nicer CLI than the default one that ships with the Windows version of PowerShell 7.

-But rather than using any Terminal, I'd recommend using a good IDE.
-In fact, I recommend using a specific IDE — [VS Code](https://code.visualstudio.com/) with [Microsoft's official PowerShell plugin](https://github.com/PowerShell/vscode-powershell).

-**BART: explain why (after following the install instructions for pwsh) VSC will fail to find PowerShell and claim it's not installed.**
+When you're ready to start writing PowerShell scripts, I'd strongly recommend switching from a Terminal to an IDE.
+Specifically, I recommend using the open source cross platform [VS Code](https://code.visualstudio.com/) with [Microsoft's official PowerShell plugin](https://github.com/PowerShell/vscode-powershell).
+This plugin kicks into gear when you open a PowerShell script file (a `.ps1` file), at which point it will open a Terminal within VS Code which you can use to test your script in the same UI you're using to write it.
+The plugin will also give you useful tool-tips and completion suggestions.
+It's possible you'll need to re-start VS Code for the plugin to be fully set up and working (Allison ran into some issues I don't remember having).

-To help your IDE, and perhaps your AI helper, I suggest adding a `Requires` comment to the very top of all your scripts to explicitly mark the version of PowerShell your scripts assume.
-In January 2025 I am adding the following as the very first line in all my scripts:
+Speaking of IDEs, I strongly suggest recommend adding a `Requires` comment to the very top of all your scripts to explicitly mark the version of PowerShell you used to develop and test the script.
+That will help both PowerShell itself and your IDE and/or AI helper handle things properly in future as PowerShell continues to evolve over time.
+As of January 2025 I'm adding the following as the very first line in all my scripts:

 ```
 #Requires 7.4